 At these low Signal levels PRNU (s*p) can be ignored so this is what has been simulated below.
 For this example the region of interest is a small patch of arbitrarily chosen pixels inside the red circle:

-We can compare these results to the theoretical values for such a signal (25 e-), total noise (7.07e-) and SNR (3.54).
-They are somewhat different from the ideal because the sample size is small and the individual pixel intensities are themselves quantized in integer units of e-: the information from the scene itself is not continuous (floating point) but quantized (integer).
+We can compare these results to theoretical values for such a signal (25 e-), total noise (7.07e-) and their ratio: SNR (3.54).
+They are somewhat different from the ideal because the sample size is small and the individual pixel intensities are themselves quantized in integer units of e-: the information from the scene itself is not continuous (represented by Real, floating point numbers) but quantized (represented by Discrete, integer numbers).
 Thank you Einstein.

-If we move the circle around the uniformly lit area and each time calculate the above statistics we will find that the mean will oscillate around 25e- and the the standard deviation around 7e-, but almost never exactly compute to the values that theory predicts because of spatial and temporal quantization.
-Don’t worry, our visual system is designed to work like this also, the red circle representing the retina’s Circle of Confusion.
+If we move the circle around the uniformly lit area and each time calculate the above statistics we will find that the mean will oscillate around 25e- and the standard deviation around 7e-, but almost never exactly compute to the values that theory predicts because of spatial and temporal quantization.
+Don’t worry, our visual system is designed to work like this also, the red circle representing the eye’s Circle of Confusion on the retina.

 Sample Size is Key